 You might be thinking of giving your dog cranberries presently to help them with a urinary tract infection, as this is a pretty popular solution for humans.
 However, at this point we all know that what works for us doesn’t necessarily work for them, so it’s good to check to see if this is one remedy that crosses species borders.

 The reason why we use cranberry juice is to try to raise the acidity of the urine so that it can knock out the infection.
-It seems like an all-natural way to deal with the situation, especially if you give them organic cranberry juice.
+It’s an all-natural way to deal with it, if you give them organic cranberry juice.
 However, since dogs are not used to drinking juices, and since cranberry juice has a very bitter taste to it, you’ll probably have trouble getting them to drink it.